tushar2704/Employee-Distribution/README.md

 ## Key Questions Explored

-1. **Gender Breakdown**: Discover the gender distribution of employees within the company.
+1. **Gender Breakdown**: Gender distribution of employees within the company.
-2. **Race/Ethnicity Breakdown**: Explore the racial and ethnic composition of the workforce.
+2. **Race/Ethnicity Breakdown**: Racial and ethnic composition of the workforce.
-3. **Age Distribution**: Gain insights into the age distribution of employees.
+3. **Age Distribution**: Insights into the age distribution of employees.
-4. **Headquarters vs. Remote Locations**: Understand the number of employees working at headquarters versus remote locations.
+4. **Headquarters vs. Remote Locations**: Understanding the number of employees working at headquarters versus remote locations.
-5. **Average Employment Length for Terminated Employees**: Find out the average tenure of terminated employees.
+5. **Average Employment Length for Terminated Employees**: Finding out the average tenure of terminated employees.
-6. **Gender Distribution across Departments and Job Titles**: See how gender distribution varies across different departments and job titles.
+6. **Gender Distribution across Departments and Job Titles**: Seeing how gender distribution varies across different departments and job titles.
-7. **Distribution of Job Titles**: Explore the distribution of job titles across the company.
+7. **Distribution of Job Titles**: Exploring the distribution of job titles across the company.
-8. **Highest Turnover Rate by Department**: Identify the department with the highest turnover rate.
+8. **Highest Turnover Rate by Department**: Identifing the department with the highest turnover rate.
-9. **Distribution of Employees across Locations (by State)**: Learn about the geographic distribution of employees across different states.
+9. **Distribution of Employees across Locations (by State)**: Learning about the geographic distribution of employees across different states.
-10. **Employee Count Changes over Time**: Track changes in the company's employee count over the years based on hiring and termination dates.
+10. **Employee Count Changes over Time**: Tracking changes in the company's employee count over the years based on hiring and termination dates.
-11. **Tenure Distribution by Department**: Examine the tenure distribution for each department.
+11. **Tenure Distribution by Department**: Examining the tenure distribution for each department.

 ## Summary of Findings